 This is a minimal risk study but may involve unforeseen risks.
 No PHI will be collected on providers who participate in this study.
-However, limited data will be collected on providers regarding behavior, such as rates of prescribing or modifying lipid lowering therapies.
+However, limited data will be collected on providers regarding behavior, such as rates of prescribing or modifying medical therapy for heart failure.
 However, this data is being collected in aggregate and will not be linked to specific individuals.
 Further, no clinician will be linked with any specific outcome.
 Data will be stored on a secure server that is only accessible to the study team.